Larissa Ramos: Homecoming

 She made a courtesy call immediately after her Miss Earth feat at the Embassy of Federative Republic of Brazil in the Philippines in Makati and she was received and congratulated by Brazil Ambassador Alcides G. R. Prates.
 On December 13, 2009, Ramos arrived and had a public greeting at the Eduardo Gomes International Airport in Amazonas, Brazil followed by a motorcade which headed to the Amazonas Palace.
 She was received with due honors by the Brazilian government led by state secretary of culture, Robério Braga.

 A year in the life as Miss Earth

-After winning the Miss Earth crown in November 2009, Ramos participated in various events and travels during her three-month stay in Brazil.
-She traveled to Ouro Preto, a World Heritage Site designated by UNESCO, in the state of Minas Gerais.
-In early March 2010, she was invited to São Paulo for the Formula Indy car race and participated in the world-famous Rio Carnival.

-Ramos returned to the Philippines on April 10, 2010 and served as one of the judges in the final competition of Miss Philippines Earth 2010 and Mr. Philippines Earth 2010, from which she traveled to Vietnam together with Carousel Productions team, to attend the official contract signing ceremony of Vietnam hosting of the Miss Earth 2010 pageant.

 On April 18, 2010, Ramos and 1st Runner-up of Miss Earth 2009, Sandra Seifert together with Miss Earth Foundation participated in the 12th Tour of the Fireflies.
 The event aims to promote clean air and cycling as an alternate means of transportation.
 Ramos and Seifert were the special guests in the Discovery Dash event at SM Mall of Asia, Bay City, Pasay, Philippines on April 30, 2010.
 The event was organized by Discovery Channel.
 She then left the Philippines to attend the Miss Minas Gerais 2010 won by Deborah Lyra and broadcast by Band Minas where she was the special guest on May 3, 2010.